richardanaya/webassembly-rs/README.md

 # webassembly-rs

-A Rust library for working with WebAssembly aiming to provide foundational op code values and conversions of foundation types (i32,f64,etc.) used at the bytecode level.
+A Rust library provide foundational op code values and conversions of foundation types (i32,f64,etc.) used at the bytecode level in WebAssembly.
+This is mostly meant to be used by compilers, interpreters, parsers, encoders.
+For a more powerful library, checkout [watson](http://github.com/richardanaya/watson).

 - [x] deponds only on `#![no_std]` and `alloc`
 - [x] includes all opcodes